mcognetta/mcognetta.github.io/posts/esperanto-discord-bot.md

     await bot.process_commands(message)
 ```

-We also have an undo (`!malfaru`) function that deletes the edited message and replaces it with the original (again sent by a webhook).
+There is also an undo (`!malfaru`) function that deletes the edited message and replaces it with the original (again sent by a webhook).
 I imposed a cache size limit of 100 messages and implemented it as a plain deque.
 This is not ideal but can easily be changed in the event that this bot gets serious use.

 The code can be found at [https://github.com/mcognetta/transskribilo-boto](https://github.com/mcognetta/transskribilo-boto).